INTERN PROGRAM

 Organization Description:

-El Centre’s mission is to enhance the socio-economic status of the greater Lorain County community by providing essential social, education, cultural and community development services.
+El Centro is a Bilingual/Bicultural advocacy organization specializing in serving the Latino community.
+Our mission is to enhance the socio-economic status of the greater Lorain County community by providing essential social, educational, cultural and community development services.

 231 Go! is a middle-school collaborative that’s mission is to create the community framework, alignment and strategy that will help our community measurably improve the odds that all youth will be academically successful, ready for work, college and life.
 Our overarching goal is to ensure that youth are motivated to learn, engaged in learning, working on positive self concepts and playing useful roles in the community.